 - Useful Links

-If your council house is in disrepair and you have reported to the council of the problems in your home, then as your landlord, they must take action to remedy these problems as soon as possible and make sure that the property is in a good, safe condition for living in.
+If your council house is in disrepair and you have reported to the council the problems in your home, then as your landlord, they must take action to remedy these problems as soon as possible and make sure that the property is in good, safe condition for living in.

 We have developed this guide to give you lots of useful information regarding making a council house disrepair claim.
-If you feel you may be entitled to compensation, have a read through the guide and then contact our social housing solicitors at Legal Expert for further help and advice.
+If you feel you may be entitled to compensation, have a read of the guide and then contact our social housing solicitors at Legal Expert for further help and advice.